 - Wear modest clothing.
 Undo Velcro straps and zippers before entering the temple.
 Pocket your keys.

 - Use the main doors for evening vespers, lectures and classes.
 Use the north door at other times.

-- Remove shoes at the entrance (except at class or lecture times); there are racks inside the temple for this purpose.
+- Remove shoes at the entrance (except for class and spiritual talks times); there are racks inside the temple for this purpose.
 Please do not block the entrance with your shoes.

 - Please be as quiet as possible entering and leaving the temple.

 - Please obtain permission before taking any photos or filming.
 We do not take photos during times of worship or meditation.

 - If you bring flowers, incense or candles to offer, please place your gift on the platform; please do not light incense or candles.
 The pujari will see that your gift is offered.

 - If your phone rings, please silence it immediately.

 - You are welcome to sit on the floor during meditation and worship.
 Women sit on the left, as you face the shrine, and men on the right.
 Sitting upright in a still meditation pose is the respectful posture to assume.
 If you need to stretch your legs toward the shrine, please cover legs and feet with a chaddar (meditation shawl) or coat.